alifathi-h1/showcar-icons/readme.md

 ## Installation:

-To install showcar-icons within your project use npm:
+To install showcar-icons within your project use bower.

-    npm install git+ssh://github.com/AutoScout24/showcar-icons.git --save-dev
+    bower install --save git@github.com:AutoScout24/showcar-icons.git

 ## How to include:
-To make the custom elements available within you frontend, it is necessary to include some javascript
+To make the custom elements available within you frontend, it is necessary to include some javascript (depending on your directory structure)

-    require('showcar-icons');
+    require('showcar-icons/dist/showcar-icons.min.js');

 ## How to use: